United States Steel Corporation (X) Shares Up Despite Recent Market Volatility

 X’s Market Performance

-The stock of United States Steel Corporation (X) has seen a 10.97% increase in the past week, with a 6.92% rise in the past month, and a 19.32% gain in the past quarter.
-The volatility ratio for the week is 3.70%, and the volatility levels for the past 30 days are at 4.18% for X. The simple moving average for the last 20 days is 7.82% for X stock, with a simple moving average of 33.30% for the last 200 days.
+X stock saw a decrease of -3.39% in the past week, with a monthly decline of -1.60% and a quarterly a decrease of 12.68%.
+The volatility ratio for the week is 3.17%, and the volatility levels for the last 30 days are 4.12% for United States Steel Corporation (X).
+The simple moving average for the last 20 days is 1.57% for X stock, with a simple moving average of 25.33% for the last 200 days.

 Analysts’ Opinion of X